 In Norway and Australia, regional government investment in economic affairs represented more than 50% of total regional government investment in 2016 (Figure 1.12).
 The share of regional government investment in economic affairs is the lowest in Switzerland in 2016 (19% of total cantonal investment), while cantonal governments invested massively in general public services (54% of total cantonal investment).
-Norwegian counties had the highest share of regional government investment in 2016, while the remaining were almost entirely dedicated to investment in education.
+Norwegian counties had the highest share of regional government investment in economic affairs over the 2010-16 period, and economic affairs accounted for 63% of their investment in 2016, while the remaining were almost entirely dedicated to investment in education.
 The recent decentralisation reform in Norway strengthened the counties' capacities in several economic areas, including transport, roads and business development, research and innovation, and agriculture.